DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

-**Research funding organizations** have inherent interest in – and directly benefit from – the existence of sustainable research software as it allows them to direct more resources towards other research topics and increase return on investment.
+**Research funding organizations** have inherent interest in – and directly benefit from – the existence of sustainable research software as it allows them to directly more resources towards other research topics and increase return on investment.
 At the same time, funding organizations can create incentives for sustainable software by imposing policies that reflect the necessity of research software sustainability